cucuzaluca/IT-Documentation/Windows/README.md

 ## Topics

 - Remote accessing a user's C: drive
-- New PC with no 360 account
+- Windows Set up with no Wifi
 - Updating to Windows 11
+- Joining a Windows Domain